-02 Jun The covfefe effect: a post-mortem analysis
+02 Jun Covfefe vs. Fidget Spinners: a post-mortem analysis

 I, like you, was asleep when the tweet that confused the world was penned at around 12:06 am EST early Wednesday morning and covfefe was born.
 Confuse it did, and what came next is an interesting phenomenon that is worth analyzing.
 I am talking about the extreme virality that occurred between that fateful midnight and the next 24 hours.
 As an Analyst, I can’t let this pass by without at least taking a look.

 So, if you have been under a rock for the past few days, let’s look at the tweet in question.

 Now, let’s get something out of the way before we dive into this analysis.
 Obviously, this a politically charged topic and the individual at the center of this is the President of the United States.
 But, I am going to do my best to keep this as apolitical as possible.
 The goal in writing this is to look at the short-term virality that causes something to go to stratospheric heights in a matter of hours.

 Let’s take a look at a timeline of events to gain a bit more context on the virality of the tweet.